 - (a) With the exception of the Green and Red Flags (which will only be displayed at Start/Finish), the only two (2) stations carrying all the flags are Start/Finish ('S/F') and Black Flag (approximately half-way around track from S/F).
 These stations are where you will be given flags advising you that you are being lapped, Black Flagged, given a penalty, something is wrong with your car, etc. All other Flag Stations have three (3) flags: White (slow moving vehicle ahead between this station and the next), Red/Yellow (slippery conditions or debris on track ahead), and Yellow (problem or danger ahead).
 Always be aware of the location of all Flag Stations and watch what they are trying to communicate to you.
 The Flag Stations are also for the driver to use to communicate problems on track that he/she is aware of before the Corner Worker knows it.
-The Flag Stations are the only 'communication centers' between the drivers and FRCCA officials use them properly. - (b) WHITE FLAG Slow moving vehicle on course ahead between this F/S and the next.
-Proceed with caution. - (c) WAVING WHITE FLAG A waving white flag is shown when the line is temporarily blocked.
-While you may continue at race speed but may not pass until after the incident, you should realize the danger of the situation and must drive in a safe and professional manner.
-If in fact the lead driver raises his arm to signal slowing down at that point you may not institute a pass. - (d) RED & YELLOW (half & half or striped) - Debris on track or slippery conditions. - (e) YELLOW FLAG SHOWN IN A STATIONARY POSITION HELD BY A CORNER WORKER - Caution, there is a dangerous situation on or off the track.
+The Flag Stations are the only 'communication centers' between the drivers and FRCCA officials use them properly. - (b) WAVING or stationary WHITE FLAG A waving white flag is shown when the line is temporarily blocked.
+Or a slow moving vehicle is on course ahead between the flag station you are passing and the next.
+While you may continue a race speed but may not pass until after the incident, you should realize the danger of the situation and must drive in a safe and professional manner.
+If in fact the lead driver raises his arm to signal slowing down at that point you may not institute a pass. - (c) RED & YELLOW (half & half or striped) Debris on track or slippery conditions. - (d) YELLOW FLAG SHOWN IN A STATIONARY POSITION HELD BY A CORNER WORKER Caution, there is a dangerous situation on or off the track.
 No passing from the start of this Flag Station the next Flag Station and do not lose control of your car.
 If you pass, you will be given a Stop & Go penalty and, if that's not possible, you will start the Pole Sprint or C.P.R. from the back-of-the-pack.
 Any driver passing under a Yellow Flag on the last lap of the race will have one (1) lap deducted from his/her results.
 This situation also applies if the Corner Worker is not able to report the infraction to the Chief Starter or Black Flag before the end of the race.
 No driver may wave by another driver under a Yellow Flag condition unless that driver is coming to a complete stop.